CSCI 240 | Fall 2025 |

 Note: DO NOT put this box within cout statements.
 It should NOT be displayed as part of the output from the program.

-/*************************************************************** CSCI 240 Program 1 Spring 2025 Programmer: Section: Date Due: Purpose: This program calculates and displays a course average for the CSCI 240 course. ***************************************************************/
+/*************************************************************** CSCI 240 Program 1 Semester Programmer: Section: Date Due: Purpose: This program calculates and displays the profit per value of harvested crops as done in farming simulation video games. ***************************************************************/

 Include line documentation.
 There is no need to document every single line, but logical "chunks" of code should be preceded by a line or two that describes what the "chunk" of code does.
 This will be a part of every program that is submitted for the remainder of the semester.

-Make sure to test the program with values other than the ones shown in the output below.
+Test the program with values other than the ones supplied in the sample output.

 Hand in a copy of the source code (the CPP file) on the autograder and Blackboard.